dehadeaaryan/dehadeaaryan/README.md

 [![Header](https://github.com/dehadeaaryan/dehadeaaryan/blob/main/profile.gif)](https://www.aaryandehade.me/)

 ## About Me
-I'm Aaryan Dehade, an ambitious undergraduate student on a thrilling journey, pursuing a double major in Computer Science (BS) and Mathematics (BA).
+I'm Aaryan Dehade, an ambitious undergraduate student on a thrilling journey, pursuing a major in Computer Science (BS) with a Mathematics minor.
 I'm set to graduate in May 2025.

 ## Projects
 Explore my journey through the digital landscape by checking out my projects on different platforms: